About the Forum

 What constitutes an 'Irish' counsellor or psychotherapist?

-Our membership is made up of a mixture of those born and brought up in Ireland, and those of Irish ancestry born in the UK.
-All are living and working in the UK.
+Our membership is made up of a mixture of those born and brought up on the island of Ireland, and those of Irish ancestry born in the UK.
+The majority are living and working in the UK.

 Calendar & Events